eficode-academy/azure-devops-fundamentals-wiki/Exercises/2_Managing_work.md

 Having gotten our bearings it is time to start being productive:

-- Discuss what PBI you should work on?
+- Discuss what PBI (Product Backlog Item) you should work on?